konohakesh/Utility-HashUnhash/README.md

 To encrypt a file:

-HashUnhash.jar <path to the file> close
+HashUnhash.jar path-to-the-file close

 To decrypt a file:

-HashUnhash.jar <path to the file> open
+HashUnhash.jar path-to-the-file open